Russian liberated 'Ukraine' offers migrants from West rich opportunities (Part 2)

 This old and recent history is key to understanding the opportunities which await Westerners in Donbass, and indeed, all of liberated Novorossiya, when the war ends.
 The region has been depopulated and will urgently need newcomers.
 The temperate climate and sea shore are certainly an attraction.
 But more compelling are the extraordinary economic opportunities.

-Despite being mined for over a century, East Novorossiya sits on an $US11 million trove of energy, mineral, and metal deposits.
+Despite being mined for over a century, East Novorossiya sits on an $US11 trillion trove of energy, mineral, and metal deposits.
 The best description I’ve seen of this is from Mike Benz (Twitter), who has explained in detail how the Larry Finks of this world (what an apt name!), were salivating over it.
 Hunter Biden and Burisma were no coincidence.
 The vultures were circling, and Benz argues that a major motivation for NATO pressing for a war in Novorossiya was to push Russia back so as to exploit her riches.

 In addition, towns need to be rebuilt and small businesses created.
 The economic boom in Mariupol gives a sense of what Donetsk can expect.
 Because it is further from the front, a confident Moscow has embarked on a massive renovation and rebuilding program there, having built or repaired some 2000 buildings and restarted local industry and agriculture and food processing, creating many jobs in the decimated economy.
 The brand new buildings are impressive indeed, and the repaired ones look much nicer than the originals.
 The town looks better and more modern than before the war.
 Highways and roads almost unnavigable a few months ago due to damage from shelling and tanks tearing them up, are now new and smooth.
 I’ll write about this in a separate article because the implications are large.